johnmcfarlane/papers/c++/error-handling.md

 It is easy to become distracted by the wonders of modern compilers.
 They are able to generate highly optimised code, by assuming contract fulfilment.
 But at the end of the day, they are not magic and nor is undefined behaviour.
-UB is just a way for authors to limit contracts so that providers can deliver more.
+UB is just a way for authors to limit contracts so that providers can deliver better implementations.

 ### Wide Or Narrow?